red-magic/tty-colorscheme/README.md

 color16=9E9E9E # White
 ```

-Just change the hex values of colors and put it in ```/etc/tty-colorscheme/colorschemes``` directory
+Just change the hex values of colors and put it in ```/etc/tty-colorscheme/colorschemes``` directory.